godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 Now, you have a WebdriverIO UI test running against the local emulator.
 Explore [WebDriverIO Mobile API](http://webdriver.io/api.html) to write some solid UI tests.

-## Part 2: Running UI tests using cloud service: Sauce Labs
+## Running tests on emulators using a cloud-based service: Sauce Labs

 WebDriverIO officially supports some of the popular cloud services like Sauce Labs and BrowserStack by providing a service plugin.
 Here at GoDaddy, we use Sauce Labs for performing mobile UI testing on emulators and real devices.